LuisJG8/LuisJG8/README.md

 I am passionate about backend systems, software engineering, and machine learning.
 I have a strong background building ETL pipelines, APIs, distributed task systems, and data platforms designed for ML.

 ## Interests
-- Giving presentations about Machine Learning and Distributed Systems [Miami Snowflake User Group](https://usergroups.snowflake.com/miami/)
+- Giving presentations about Machine Learning and Distributed Systems
 - Writing in my blog
 - Reading books, blogs and newsletters